theochem/horton/doc/user_integration_grids.rst

 Building an integration grid
 ============================

-Horton primarily makes use of Becke-Lebedev grids for numerical integrations over molecular volumes.
+HORTON primarily makes use of Becke-Lebedev grids for numerical integrations over molecular volumes.
 It can automatically construct Becke-Lebedev integration grids for a given molecular geometry.
 This is needed for DFT computations (typically to evaluate the exchange-correlation functional) or atoms-in-molecules